A Short Analysis of William Blake’s ‘The Tyger’

 A critical reading of an iconic poem

 ‘The Tyger’ is arguably the most famous poem written by William Blake (1757-1827); it’s difficult to say which is more well-known, ‘The Tyger’ or the poem commonly known as ‘Jerusalem’.
 The poem’s opening line, ‘Tyger Tyger, burning bright’ is among the most famous opening lines in English poetry (it’s sometimes modernised as ‘Tiger, Tiger, burning bright’).
-Below is this iconic poem, followed by a brief analysis of the poem’s language, imagery, and meaning.
+Below is this iconic poem, followed by a brief but close analysis of the poem’s language, imagery, and meaning.

 Tyger Tyger, burning bright,